 Facilities - We're pleased to announce our brand new facility in Sahuarita, Arizona is open!
 Conveniently located for our patients in Sahuarita, Green Valley and surrounding communities, our newest facility brings access to the latest medical technology while still retaining the warm and inviting atmosphere our patients have come to expect from HealthySkin.

 Our new address is 18855 South La Canada, Sahuarita, AZ - a half a mile north of Duval Mine Road in Green Valley.
-Dr. Scott Sheftel, Dr. James Schwartz, PA Brett Davis and PA Anya Kaczmarek are seeing patients at this location.
+Dr. Loren Zech, Dr. Scott Sheftel, Dr. James Schwartz and Anya Kaczmarek, PA-C, are seeing patients at this location.

 Increasing our office space to 10 exam rooms and 6,165 sq. ft., our gorgeous new facilities are expected to be completed by November 2014.